-12. All the costs involved in the setting up and operation of a Cost of landfill of landfill site, including as far as possible the cost of the financial security waste. waste or its equivalent referred to in Regulation 10(a)(iv), and the estimated costs of the closure and after-care of the site for a period of at least 30 years shall be covered by the price to be charged by the operator for the disposal of any type of waste in that site.
+12. All the costs involved in the setting up and operation of a landfill site, including as far as possible the cost of the financial security or its equivalent referred to in regulation 10(i)(d), and the estimated costs of the closure and after-care of the site for a period of at least thirty years shall be covered by the price to be charged by the operator for the disposal of any type of waste in that site.

+Access to information.

+Waste acceptance procedures.
+Amended by: L.N.
+150 of 2013.
-13. Collection and use of information related to costs of the Regulation on the landfill operation shall be carried out in a transparent way and according to the provisions of Regulations on the Access to Information on the Environment.

-14. (a) Before or at the time of delivery or of the first in a series waste acceptance of deliveries, provided the type of waste remains unchanged, the holder or the operator shall show, by means of the appropriate documentation, that the waste in question can be accepted at that site according to the conditions set in the permit, and that it fulfils the acceptance criteria set out in Schedule 2.

-(b) Moreover, to ensure that reception procedures are in accordance with the provisions of these regulations the operator shall:

-(i) Check the waste documentation, including those documents required by the Waste Management (Permit and Control) Regulations, and where applicable those required by the Environment Protection (Control of Transboundary Movement of Toxic and other Substances) Regulations.

-(ii) Visually inspect the waste at the entrance and at the point of deposit and, as appropriate, verify conformity with the description provided in the documentation submitted by the holder.

-(iii) If applicable, take samples and analyse same in compliance with Schedule 2 point 3 level 3.
-The operator shall ensure that quality control of such sampling and analytical operations shall be carried out by a competent agency to the satisfaction of the Competent Authority and in accordance with Schedule 2.
-These samples shall be kept for at least one month.

-(iv) Keep a register of the qualities and characteristics of the waste deposited, indicating origin, date of delivery, identity of the producer or collector in the case of municipal waste, and, in the case of hazardous waste, the precise location on the site, and make this information available to the Competent Authority on request;
+- 13. Collection and use of information related to costs of the landfill operation shall be carried out in a transparent way and according to the provisions of the Freedom of Access to Information on the Environment Regulations. - 14.
+(1) The established criteria and procedures for the acceptance of waste at landfills pursuant to Council Decision 2003/33/EC of 19 December 2002 establishing criteria and procedures for the acceptance of waste at landfills pursuant to Article 16 of and Annex II to Directive 1999/31/EC shall be applied. - (2) Before or at the time of delivery or of the first in a series of deliveries, provided the type of waste remains unchanged, the holder or the operator shall show, by means of the appropriate documentation, that the waste in question can be accepted at that site according to the conditions set in the permit, and that it fulfils the acceptance criteria set out in Schedule 2. - (3) Moreover, to ensure that reception procedures are in accordance with the provisions of these regulations the operator shall: - (a) check the waste documentation, including those documents required by the Waste Regulations, and where applicable those required by the Environment Protection (Control of Transboundary Movement of Toxic and other Substances) Regulations; - (b) visually inspect the waste at the entrance and at the point of deposit and, as appropriate, verify conformity with the description provided in the documentation submitted by the holder; - (c) if applicable, take samples and analyse same in compliance with Schedule 2, point 3 level 3.
+The operator shall ensure that quality control of such sampling and analytical operations shall be carried out by a competent agency to the satisfaction of the competent authority and in accordance with Schedule 2.
+These samples shall be kept for at least one month; - (d) keep a register of the qualities and characteristics of the waste deposited, indicating origin, date of delivery, identity of the producer or collector in the case of municipal waste, and, in the case of hazardous waste, the precise location on the site, and make this information available to the competent authority on request.

+^{}OJ L 11, 16.1.2003, p.
+27.
-(c) the operator of the landfill shall always provide written acknowledgement of receipt of each delivery accepted on the site;

-(d) without prejudice to the Environment Protection (Control of Transboundary Movement of Toxic and other Substances) Regulations, if waste is not accepted at a landfill the operator shall notify without delay the Competent Authority of the non-acceptance of the waste.
+- (4) The operator of the landfill shall always provide written acknowledgement of receipt of each delivery accepted on the site. - (5) Without prejudice to the Environment Protection (Control of Transboundary Movement of Toxic and other Substances) Regulations, if waste is not accepted at a landfill the operator shall notify without delay the competent authority of the non-acceptance of the waste.

-Control and monitoring procedures in the operational phase.
-15. (a) The operator of a landfill shall in the operational phase of a landfill carry out a control and monitoring programme as specified in Schedule 3.
+15. (1) The operator of a landfill shall in the operational phase of a landfill carry out a control and monitoring programme as specified in Schedule 3.